A1isandr/Clicker-game/README.md

-Just a small web clicker-game.
+#Just a small clicker web-game